strongio/evolutionary-optimization/README.md

 ### Non-population-based derivative-free optimizations

-In this section, we will discuss several derivative-free optimizers included in `evolutionary-optimization`, provided by `Scipy`.
+In this section, we will discuss several derivative-free optimizers included in `evolutionary-optimization`.
+These methods are provided by `Scipy`.
 Unlike GA, PSO, and DEA, the following methods are not evolutionary algorithms and are not population-based.

 #### Nelder-Mead optimization (NM)